YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 Returns the return value of `expression`.

 The method finds all elements matching the specified selector in the [ElementHandle](./element_handle)'s subtree and passes an array of matched elements as a first argument to `expression`.
-See [Working with selectors](https://playwright.dev/python/docs/selectors) for more details.

 If `expression` returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), then [ElementHandle#eval_on_selector_all](./element_handle#eval_on_selector_all) would wait for the promise to resolve and return its value.

-Examples:
+**Usage**

 ```html
 <div class="feed">